dmbarbour/glas/glas-src/language-g0/README.md

         # rewrite or filter final module value
         export [ Program ] # or an import list

-Most entries may appear in any order and number.
-The exceptions are 'open' and 'export' which, if included, must respectively be the first and last entries.
-Use of 'open' inherits the definitions from another module.
-Use of 'export' can rewrite or replace default module value.
+Most declarations may appear in any order and quantity.
+The exceptions are 'open' and 'export' which, if included, must respectively be first and last.

 ## Dictionary